2015 Mystical Ireland 8 Days / 7 Nights

-Start in Dublin Airport with a group transfer to your hotel between 7:00 am and 12:00 noon.
-If your flight arrives later, you will need to transfer to the hotel at your own expense.
-At 2:00 pm tour Dublin to see elegant Georgian townhouses, pass St. Stephen’s Green and cross the River Liffey to view the Famine Memorial and drive along O’Connell Street.
-Take a guided tour through parts of Dublin Castle, which was the seat of power and government for many centuries and today plays a leading role in European Union activities.
-In the evening meet your tour director over a welcome drink to discuss your trip and he will help you choose a restaurant to dine independently.
+Your Irish trip starts at 2:00 pm when you meet your tour director at your Dublin hotel.
+Tour Dublin to see elegant Georgian townhouses, pass St. Stephen’s Green and cross the River Liffey to view the Famine Memorial and drive along O’Connell Street.
+Take a guided tour through Dublin Castle, which was the seat of power and government for many centuries and has played a major role in historic events.
+In the evening meet your tour director over a welcome drink to discuss your trip and he will advise you on places to dine independently.

 Drive north to visit Down Cathedral to see St. Patrick’s reputed burial site, marked by a huge boulder.
-In the nearby St. Patrick Centre learn about his life and missionary work during the 5th century and about the many myths and stories that surround him.
-On the outskirts of Belfast visit the Ulster Folk Park.
-This attraction is divided in two parts – town and country life.
-See row houses, churches, a bank, police station and doctor’s office and businesses that flourished in 19th century towns.
-Also see farmhouses and cottages with gardens and many displays of traditional crafts and industries.
+Learn about the many stories of his work, life and times in the nearby St. Patrick Centre.
+On the outskirts of Belfast visit the Ulster Folk Park to see traditional town buildings of many types, including churches, a bank, police station and doctor’s office.
+Also see rural cottages showing gardens, crafts, crops and farm animals.
 Drive to your hotel in central Belfast and relax before dinner.

-This morning take a panoramic tour around central Belfast to see the many ornate Victorian buildings, the imposing City Hall in Donegall Square and the shipyards where RMS Titanic was built in 1912.
-Visit Titanic Belfast to learn about this ill-fated famous liner through state-of-the-art displays.
-In the afternoon join a local guide for a walking tour around part of central Belfast and find out more about life in this thriving city.
-Then enjoy some time on your own to browse around attractions or check out the many stores.
-The evening is free so you can select where to dine.
+This morning take a panoramic tour around central Belfast to see the highlights of the city including Victorian buildings, the imposing City Hall in Donegall Square and the shipyards where RMS Titanic was built in 1912.
+Visit Titanic Belfast to learn about this ill-fated famous liner that traces the development, building and sinking of RMS Titanic through state-of-the-art displays.
+In the afternoon join a local guide for a walking tour around part of central Belfast and spend time on your own for shopping and dining.

-Travel through Maam Cross in the heart of Connemara and visit the Connemara Marble Factory.
-Stop for a look around Galway on your own and drive through the limestone hills of the Burren to the coast.
-Walk along the majestic Cliffs of Moher, a rocky wall that rises nearly 700 feet above the foaming Atlantic Ocean.
-At Bunratty check in to your hotel, right beside Bunratty Castle, the Bunratty Folk Park and Durty Nelly’s Pub.
-In the evening head to 15th century Bunratty Castle for a jolly medieval-style dinner where the lords and ladies serenade you.
+Visit Ballintubber Abbey, a lovely building that has been used for worship continually for 700 years.
+Travel through the heart of Connemara to Galway for a guided walking tour around the city center.
+Drive through the Burren to view the majestic Cliffs of Moher, which rise 700 feet above the foaming Atlantic Ocean.
+At Bunratty check in to your hotel, right beside the Bunratty Folk Park and Durty Nelly’s Pub.
+Head to Bunratty Castle for a jolly medieval-style dinner with a great feast and wine.
+The lords and ladies serenade you, transporting you in spirit to the Middle Ages.

 B: Breakfast; L: Lunch; D: Dinner